This article originally appeared on VICE Netherlands

-Hans learned his craft by taking workshops at the Vereniging Studiegroep Sadomasochisme—an association for the safe practice of sadomasochism.
+Hans learned his craft by taking workshops at the Vereniging Studiegroep Sadomasochisme – an association for the safe practise of sadomasochism.
 "The first needle workshop I participated in was horrible," he remembers.
 "The instructor just wanted to stick needles into women's breasts.
-He didn't prioritize safety at all."
+He didn't prioritise safety at all."

 Hans has an incredible ability to make needle play sound like an average massage session.
 But I still don't understand the appeal, so I ask him directly why anyone would get sexual pleasure out of having dozens of pins stuck into their skin.

-From there, Hans takes a pastel green needle out of his first aid kit and puts a Hello Kitty Band-Aid aside for later.
+From there, Hans takes a pastel green needle out of his first-aid kit, and puts a Hello Kitty plaster aside for later.
 "I was aware from a very young age that I was a sadist," he adds.
-"I used to tie up Barbies, dress them in raunchy outfits, and create the most sexually gruesome scenarios.
-Before I even knew what a vagina looked like, I'd fantasize about all the horrible things I could do with it."
+"I used to tie up Barbies, dress them in raunchy outfits and create the most sexually gruesome scenarios.
+Before I even knew what a vagina looked like, I'd fantasise about all the horrible things I could do with it."

 He proceeds to pinch a bit of skin on his own leg and drives a needle through it.

-It all looks relatively easy, but when I try it on myself, I can't seem to do it.
-My fingers are so sweaty that I fail to effectively clasp a roll of my own flesh.
-In the end, I sort of jab at myself a few times before I'm able to push it right through.
+It all looks relatively easy, but when I try it on myself I can't seem to do it.
+My fingers are so sweaty I fail to effectively clasp a roll of my own flesh.
+In the end, I sort of jab at myself a few times before I'm able push it right through.

 The pain is sharp and brief, but the adrenaline rush I'm experiencing is intense.
 It's the feeling of being in control of my own body that is surprisingly exciting.
 And although it's in no way making me feel horny, I'm overcome with a sense of pride.